jeanem/html-slides/README.md

     ```
     -   the format is JSX which is similar to HTML but has some exceptions like attribute names, e.g. instead of `class` it is `className` - [this article](https://medium.com/@wilstaley/jsx-vs-html-3aeb55ed6ee4) explains it
     -   note that all tags need to be closed or the program will error
+-   push your commits and branch to GitHub
+    -   `git push origin my-branch`

 ### Deck setup